Confused, she turned to her husband, wondering why they weren't playing music like they usually did.

 "Whether I'm listening to recorded messages, streaming video, or listening to music, the audio clarity is absolutely unreal," says Gabrielle.
 "I used to have to hold my phone to my ear and strain to listen to voice messages.
 Now, I'm hands-free and can listen with perfect clarity; all I need to do to answer a call is tap my ear twice, and I love that I can easily turn off media or disable Bluetooth altogether if need be."

-"My experience has been outstanding," she concludes.
+A mother and her baby smile thankful for their hearing care at Connect Hearing."My experience has been outstanding," she concludes.
 "I'm still floored that I can control my hearing aids entirely through a mobile app, and the clarity is totally unreal.
 I never realized what I was missing out on before now."